NHSDigital/vaccinations-app/infrastructure/README.md

 ### S3

-We need two buckets to be created manually, before IaC can start to provision infra for us.
+We need 3 buckets to be created manually, before IaC can start to provision infra for us.
-First one is named `vaccinations-app-github-<env>` and second one `vaccinations-app-tfstate-<env>`.
+First one is named `vita-<AWSaccountId>-artefacts-<env>`, second one is named `vita-<AWSaccountId>-releases-<env>` and third one is `vaccinations-app-tfstate-<env>`.
-The former is used by GitHub to store artefacts after successful builds, and the latter is used by Terraform to store state and lock files.
+The first one is used by GitHub to store artefacts after successful builds, the second one is used by GitHub to store tagged releases after successful publish/release, and the third one is used by Terraform to store state and lock files.

+The s3 buckets `vita-<AWSaccountId>-artefacts-<env>` and `vita-<AWSaccountId>-releases-<env>` are set up with bucket versioning and object lock, so that we can control the rewrites and deletions better.
+We set the retention period of 90 days on the artefacts bucket and 100 years on the releases bucket.
+After the retention period the objects in the artefacts buckets will be deleted - this is ensured with the Lifecycle rules called "Expire-After-90-Days-Lock" and "Cleanup-Delete-Markers".

 Use the following settings to provision them:

 - General configuration